Supportive housing is subsidized housing with on-site supports. These supports help you find and maintain housing stability.

 To apply for supportive housing, you must submit an application to the Supportive Housing Registration Service.
 You only need to apply once.

-- Complete the application form – instructions are included on the form
+- Complete the application form.
+Instructions are on the form

 Important: Check your form before you send it to us: